Skip to main content

 Reasons for slow charging and steps to troubleshoot common causes.

 If your electric vehicle isn't charging at the expected rate, this doesn't necessarily indicate a problem with your Emporia EV Charger.
-The charging rate depends on your vehicle, environment, and various settings.
-Here's how to troubleshoot:
+The charging rate varies depending on your vehicle, environmental conditions, and various settings.
+Here's how to troubleshoot: This guide will also help you understand how to track your energy usage effectively using tools like the Emporia app.

 1. Check Vehicle Limitations